taterpies/recipes/docs/meals/pastry.md

 Blind bake at 400F for 15 mins then uncovered for 5.

-Quiche bake 20 mins at 350f.
+Quiche bake 25 mins at 350f.
+5 mins broil.